ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Destiny Drive
 [Literature] The Psychoanalytic Inputs & Outputs, Domain: Psychoanalytic, System Role: Output, Temporal: Cumulative

-**Destiny Drive** is the innate, universal psychological urge to articulate one’s unique idiom (True Self) through the active selection and use of objects.
+Destiny Drive is the innate, universal psychological urge to articulate one’s unique idiom (**as an expression of the True Self**) through the active selection and use of objects.
 It exists in **latent form** in all individuals and becomes **phenomenologically articulated** only when the conditions for generative transformation are present.
 ## System Role
 Destiny Drive is **not a mechanism** in the Third Intelligence system.